perconik/perconik/README.md

 - Clone [perconik project](https://github.com/perconik/perconik) into workspace
 - Clone [perconik update repository](https://github.com/perconik/perconik.github.io) into workspace

+### Elasticsearch

+- disable automatic index creation for all PerConIK event indices in all cluster nodes, (event type mapping will otherwise not work as expected), this can be achieved via setting `action.auto_create_index: "-perconik-events*,+*"` in `elasticsearch.yml` which disables automatic index creation for all PerConIK event indices and leaves it enabled for other indices

 ## Building

 1. Download external libraries with `sk.stuba.fiit.perconik.libraries/download/run`